Emergency Quota Act

-Immigration inspectors handled the visa packets depending on whether they were non-immigrant (visitor) or immigrant (permanent admission).
-Non-immigrant visas were kept at the ports of entry and were later destroyed, but immigrant visas were sent to the Central Office, in Washington, DC, for processing and filing.
+Immigration inspectors differently handle visa packets depending on whether they are non-immigrant (visitor) or immigrant (permanent admission).
+Under the original, unmodified law, non-immigrant visas were kept at the ports of entry and were later destroyed, but immigrant visas were sent to the Central Office, in Washington, DC, for processing and filing.

-Based on the formula, the number of new immigrants admitted fell from 805,228 in 1920 to 309,556 in 1921–22.
+Based on the new formula, the number of new immigrants admitted fell from 805,228 in 1920 to 309,556 in 1921–22.
 The average annual inflow of immigrants prior to 1921 was 175,983 from Northern and Western Europe and 685,531 from other countries, mainly Southern and Eastern Europe.
 In 1921, there was a drastic reduction in immigration levels from other countries, principally Southern and Eastern Europe.

-After the end of World War I, both Europe and the United States were experiencing economic and social upheaval.
-In Europe, the war's destruction, the Russian Revolution, and the dissolutions of both the Austria-Hungary and the Ottoman Empire led to an increase of immigration to the United States.
-In the US, the wages during the war increased significantly (and prices with them), but an economic downturn after the postwar demobilization, and another one in 1920–1921 increased unemployment.
-The combination of increased immigration from Europe at the time of higher American unemployment strengthened the anti-immigrant movement.

 The act, sponsored by US Representative Albert Johnson (R-Washington), was passed without a recorded vote in the US House of Representatives and by a vote of 90-2-4 in the US Senate.

 The act was revised by the Immigration Act of 1924.